sofiapinto/Prodigy-annotation-scrips/NER + classification/README.md

 ## Files

-* *annotation_setup*: the main file with the annotation setup, using a blocks recipe.
+* *annotation_setup.py*: the main file with the annotation setup, using a blocks recipe.
 Note that, a NER recipe could have been used instead;

-* *annotation_javascript*: code to make the first NER label the default label.
+* *annotation_javascript.js*: code to make the first NER label the default label.

-* *annotation_instructions*: instructions on how to use the tool that can be checked by the annotator (by clicking the help button on the upper left hand side);
+* *annotation_instructions.html*: instructions on how to use the tool that can be checked by the annotator (by clicking the help button on the upper left hand side);

-* *extract_annotations*: code to export the annotated data to a json file;
+* *extract_annotations.py*: code to export the annotated data to a json file;

-* *sentences*: file with sentences to annotate;
+* *sentences.jsonl*: file with sentences to annotate (the input file needs to be of type jsonl);

 ## Instructions for the annotators